violetaGitHub/TrapTeamMainSite/README.md

 # Trap Team Online by Trap Team NZ.
-Powered by Github.
+Powered by GitHub.
 # Still In Development